In every business, especially new ones, quick and effective problem solving is a critical skill.

-Groupthink amongst a team of managers with similar backgrounds and traditional hierarchy makes it hard for anyone to see the real alternatives clearly.
+Groupthink among a team of managers with similar backgrounds and traditional hierarchy makes it hard for anyone to see the real alternatives clearly.

-Every leader needs to make sure and listen to people with a diversity of experiences, who are open-minded, and have no ulterior motives.
+Every leader needs to make sure to listen to people with a diversity of experiences, who are open-minded, and who have no ulterior motives.

 5. Relying on an incomplete or outdated analytic tool set.